peteroupc/html3dutil/doc/BSplineSurface.md

 <a name='BSplineSurface_normal'></a>
 ### BSplineSurface#normal(u, v)

-Convenience method for finding an approximate normal vector of this surface at the given u- and v-coordinates.
+Convenience method for finding an approximate normal vector of this surface at the specified u- and v-coordinates.
 The <b>normal vector</b> is the same as the gradient vector, but "normalized" to a unit vector.

 #### Parameters